Global Field Placement applications for incoming Fall 2019 students are due October 24, 2019

 ** = Requires Spanish fluency

-Students must be in the out-of-sequence, 16-month curriculum track and begin their foundational field placement during the fall of their admit year.
+Students must be in the Advanced Standing, MicroMasters MSW, or out-of-sequence, 16-month curriculum track and begin their foundational field placement during the fall of their admit year.
+Advanced Standing students must complete four credits of advanced field in both the fall and winter semesters.
 Please see the global course planning worksheet for more information.
 Note: Selecting the appropriate field plan does not guarantee a student will be selected for a global field placement.
 Students not approved for a global field placement will remain in their local field placement during the spring/summer term.

 Applicants may select any practice method concentration and practice area except for the Interpersonal Practice and Mental Health combination due to limitations in the field.
 Please note that placements for Interpersonal Practice and Social Policy and Evaluation are limited.
 In addition, dual degree Master of Social Work/Master of Public Health students are not eligible for this program.